FoundatioFx/Foundatio/README.md

 - Metrics
 - Logging

-Includes implementations in Redis, Azure and in memory (for development).
+Includes implementations in Redis, Azure, AWS and in memory (for development).

 ## Why should I use Foundatio?
 When we first started building [Exceptionless](https://github.com/exceptionless/Exceptionless) we found a lack of great solutions (that's not to say there isn't great solutions out there) for many key pieces to building scalable distributed applications while keeping the development experience simple.
 Here are a few examples of why we built and use Foundatio: